The passageway (Art, Design and FLE)

 - Tuition fee: 5090 €

-> Modalities of payment: Credit Card, bank transfer, cash No reimbursement of the tuition fees for the course of the registration at the university will be accepted after the beginning of the course.
+> Modalities of payment: Credit Card or bank transfer.
+No reimbursement of the tuition fees for the course of the registration at the university will be accepted after the beginning of the course.

 LIVE IN SAINT-ETIENNE